paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

-# Phylogenetically Informed Pollen Pipeline
+# Phylogenetically Informed Pollen Classification
 Code for a variety of pollen recognition tasks, including classification, novelty detection, and phylogenetic placement.

 # Abstract